 Radcliffe Bailey is a gifted storyteller, especially when one cannot quite pin down a narrative.
 What was the exquisite fortress in the borrowed image in Echo, and why does real paint seem to cascade down from it onto a real and ponderously large seashell on the floor?
 Whose face is silhouetted against the sky beneath tenements at night?
 Who is pointing or orating, who wears that academic gown, and what dignity or indignity did they bear?
 Does the old cruise ship in another found print carry hints of pleasure, exile, or the slave trade?
 Or, like the thick metal bars tilted across so many of his works, is it a window onto an ever-wider world?

 All his work spills out across space and time.
-As Sun Ra put it, Space Is the Place.
+As Sun Ra put it, Space Is the Place, and indeed Norman Lewis could not get enough of jazz himself.
 In fact, a slightly enlarged and embellished version of that notoriously anarchic jazz album forms the center of a room-sized solar system—just eight disks held together by more celestial imagery and more bent metal frames.
 I guess Pluto really has lost status, like so much of African American life.
 It is also held together by jazz rhythms tenser than those of Romare Bearden and "The Bearden Project," a feeling for the materials, a sense of humor, and an understanding of when to let go of one's heroes and one's fantasies.
 It is still storytelling, too, and black history.

-The gallery suggests reading the show's largest work in sequence, bottom to top.
+The gallery suggests reading the show's largest work in sequence, bottom to top (and Hale Woodruff also created history paintings).
 I might instead start physically and visually closer, a little above the floor.
 Cerebral Caverns assembles a cabinet of wonders or of antique, racist science, filled with identical apelike or Neanderthal heads.
 They face one another, two to a case like a specimen and its shadow, in the second-to-last row.
 Below they whisper, and above first they gather in a mob and at last, reduced and isolated at the center, turn outward.
 Where juxtapositions, from Synthetic Cubism to Robert Rauschenberg, often mean sudden breaks, Bailey's build to the point of breaking out.

 Breaking out will nonetheless be tough going, and other artists are struggling along with him.
 In a recent sketch by Kara Walker, more heads rest impaled on poles, as trophies of art, anthropology, or imperialism.
 The title of Bailey's show, "Outer Spaceways," could well sound like two kinds of fantasy—science fiction or a big box store.
 And neither is exactly liberating.
 The monograph to accompany his exhibition at the High Museum, in Atlanta, is called Memory as Medicine, and the gallery speaks of his "searching for that which heals."
 Still, one may have now and again to bear bitter medicine.
 For one thing, the museum show is skipping New York.